tmh-mjolner/KLGateway/fsh/ig-data/input/pagecontent/index.md

 - Planned interventions refer to zero or more health care or nursing conditions included in the report as reason for intervention

 #### Matter of Interest Observations
 Information about matters of interest for home care or nursing condition areas (FSIII tilstandsområder).
-A matter of interest observation must contain the condition area, either home care or nursing, an encounter with the follow-up date, and the time of the observation.
-A matter of interest observation for a home care condition area must also contain the serverity of the matter of interest as defined by FSIII, if available.
+A matter of interest observation must contain the condition area, either home care or nursing, and the time of the observation.
+A matter of interest observation for a home care condition area must also contain the serverity of the matter of interest as defined by FSIII and an encounter with a follow-up date, if available.

 All changes to the matter of interest observations since the last reporting must be included in a new report, including all the referenced follow-up encounters.